Painting from plants and flowers

 Are there any other costs?
 Is there anything I need to bring?

-Please bring a plant or a bunch of flowers to share with the group.
+You are welcome to bring a plant or a bunch of flowers to share with the group.

 All basic art materials will be provided.